England captain Farrell set to play in Six Nations

 Farrell was cited after making contact with Gloucester forward Jack Clement's head with his shoulder on Friday.

-He will definitely miss Saracens' European games with Lyon and Edinburgh and the Premiership trip to Bristol.
+The 31-year-old will definitely miss Saracens' European games with Lyon and Edinburgh and the Premiership trip to Bristol.

 Provided he completes the necessary intervention programme the final week of his ban will be disregarded.